-Under the Tax Cuts and Jobs Act (TCJA), the amount of the Child Tax Credit (CTC) is increased to \$2,000 per qualifying child; The income levels at which the credit phases out are increased to \$400,000 for married taxpayers filing jointly (\$200,000 for all other taxpayers) (not indexed for inflation).
-Here are some important facts from the IRS about this credit: (154)
+Under the Tax Cuts and Jobs Act (TCJA), the amount of the Child Tax Credit (CTC) is increased to \$2,000 per qualifying child; The income levels at which the credit phases out were increased to \$400,000 for married taxpayers filing jointly (\$200,000 for all other taxpayers) (not indexed for inflation).
+A \$500 nonrefundable Credit for Other Dependents (ODC) is provided for certain non-child dependents.